It's important to look beyond elite politics to see IR in the politics of everyday life

 TOILETS

 For the past decade, I have been doing video interviews with people about their first impressions of China.
 Strangely, toilets are a recurrent theme, especially among women.
-This led to a film toilet adventures (2015) that was nominated for the Research in Film Award (AHRC, 2015), and an academic essay: The Visual Turn in IR: Documentary Filmmaking as a Critical Method
+This led to a film toilet adventures (2015) that was nominated for the Research in Film Award (AHRC, 2015), and an academic essay: The Visual Turn in IR: Documentary Filmmaking as a Critical Method.

 The goal of the film is to provide a nuanced view of encounters with the unknown—in this case, Chinese public toilets—and show how different people addressed this alien situation, often with good humor: there was a lot of laughing as people recounted their uncomfortable experiences.
 The article recounts this filmmaking experience to argue that it provides an innovative method for creating new sites and senses of international politics.